-Regarding other model variables, the scale-dependency of thermodynamical precipitation processes, previous papers argued that CPMs improve the simulation of surface temperature (Ban et al., 2014; Prein et al., 2015; Hackenbruch et al., 2016), due 100 to a better representation of the orography, as well as the precipitation's location and the cloud coverage (Lucas-Picher et al., 2021).
+Regarding the scale-dependency of thermodynamical precipitation processes, previous papers argued that CPMs improve the simulation of surface temperature (Ban et al., 2014; Prein et al., 2015; Hackenbruch et al., 2016), due to a better representation of the orography, the precipitation's location and the cloud coverage (Lucas-Picher et al., 2021).
 Hohenegger et al., (2009) showed that using CPM favours a negative soil-precipitation feedback (more rain under dry soil conditions), as opposite to convection-parameterized RCM (25 km), which show a positive feedback (more rain under wet soil conditions).
 The negative bias in CPM is due to stronger thermals in CPMs given dry soil conditions, thus initiating convection (Hohenegger et al., 2009).
-Moisture biases also affect the development of extreme heavy precipitation where a wet 105 bias was found for established RCM models (Lin et al., 2018; Li et al., 2020), as well as in CPM simulations (Risanto et al., 2019; Bastin et al., 2019; Caldas-Alvarez and Khodayar, 2020; Li et al., 2020).
-However, how both RCM and CPM deal with the moisture excess wet bias still is an open question.
+Moisture biases also affect the development of extreme precipitation where a wet bias was found for established RCM models (Lin et al., 2018; Li et al., 2020), as well as in CPM simulations (Risanto et al., 2019; Bastin et al., 2019; Caldas-Alvarez and Khodayar, 2020; Li et al., 2020).
+However, how both RCM and CPM deal with the moisture excess still is an open question.
 Regarding atmospheric instability Li et al., (2020), found larger Convective Available Potential Energy (CAPE) during the afternoon in CPM, which was correctly converted to larger precipitation at the Tibetan Plateau.
-However, more knowledge on the interplay of moisture and instability in CPM at the 110 European continent is needed.
-Finally, the scale dependency of other variables of interest for convective development such as Equivalent Potential Temperature at 850 hPa (θ_e^{850}), has been seldom investigated.
-The model assessed evaluated in this paper is the COnsortium for Small scale Modelling in Climate Mode (COSMO-CLM;
+However, more knowledge on the interplay of moisture and instability in CPM at the European continent is needed.
+Finally, the scale dependency of other variables of interest for convective development such as Equivalent Potential Temperature at 850 hPa ( $\theta_e^{\rm B50}$ ), has been seldom investigated.